 How long does pickle juice last?

-You can fridge homemade pickle juice for up to 2-3 months while store-bought pickle juice can be refrigerated for 1-2 months once opened.
+But, how long does pickle juice last in the fridge?
+You can fridge homemade pickle juice for up to 2-3 months while store-bought juice can be refrigerated for 1-2 months once opened.

 You can freeze homemade pickle juice for up to 8-12 months.
 You shouldn’t freeze unopened store-bought pickle juice at all.
-But, once you open the jar, you can store it in the freezer for up to a year or more.
+But, once you open the jar, you have to store it in the freezer for up to a year or more.